-According to a semi-canon response from George R. R. Martin, Shella was married to Lord Whent, the brother of Ser Oswell Whent, and she was the mother of the fair maid of the Tourney at Harrenhal.
-However, A Game of Thrones and A Clash of Kings state instead that Shella is from House Whent, and that her father and grandfather held Harrenhal before her.
+According to a semi-canon response from George R. R. Martin, Shella was married to Lord Walter Whent, the brother of Ser Oswell Whent, and she was the mother of the fair maid of the tourney at Harrenhal.
+In A Game of Thrones and A Clash of Kings it is stated that Shella is from House Whent, and that her father and grandfather held Harrenhal before her.

 A Game of Thrones

 Lady Shella yields Harrenhal to forces belonging to House Lannister because she lacks the men to defend it during the War of the Five Kings.
 King Joffrey I Baratheon grants Harrenhal to Janos Slynt and demands that Shella swear fealty to the new king.